alba-lang/lang-spec/sphinx/source/lang-elems/pattern-match.rst

   ``v`` of type ``A``.
 The elaborated pattern has the type ``A`` by construction.

-- Head term is an indentifier which is a constructor of the inductive type ``A``.
+- Head term is an identifier which is a constructor of the inductive type ``A``.
 The implicit arguments which represent the parameters of the inductive type have to match exactly the parameters of the inductive type ``A``.